PairRE: Knowledge Graph Embeddings via Paired Relation Vectors: Experimental results

 \subsection{Further experiments on subrelation}

-We further compare our method with two of the leading methods ComplEx-NNE-AER and SimplE$^+$, which focus on encoding subrelations.
-All these two methods add subrelation rules to the semantic matching models.
-We utilize these rules to add constraints on relation representations for PairRE.
+We further compare our method with two of the leading methods ComplEx-NNE-AER and SimplE$^+$, which focus on encoding subrelation.
+These two methods add subrelation rules to semantic matching models.
+We utilize these rules as constraints on relation representations for PairRE.
 Two ways are validated.
-We first test the performance of weight tying for subrelation rules.
+We first test the performance of weight tying for subrelation rules on Sports dataset.
 The rules ($r_1 {\longrightarrow} r_2 $) are added as follows: